Project-SCP/Project-SCP/README.md

 ---

-## 🚨 What is Project SCP?
+**## 🚨 What is Project SCP?**

-**Project SCP** is an open-source, Unreal Engine-powered reimagining of **SCP: Containment Breach** designed not just as a game — but as a *platform*.
-Our mission is to provide a modern, high-performance foundation where:
+**Project SCP** is an **idea** for an open-source, Unreal Engine-powered reimagining of **SCP: Containment Breach**, designed not just as a game — but as a *platform*.
+The long-term goal is to create a modern, high-performance foundation where:

 * 🔁 **Classic SCP game modes** like Containment Breach can be recreated with fidelity and flair
 * 🧩 **Community-created content** like new SCPs, rooms, and endings can be added seamlessly
-* 🌐 **Workshop integration** allows sharing, downloading, and even monetizing mods
+* 🌐 **Workshop integration** would allow sharing, downloading, and possibly monetizing mods
-* 💡 **Developers and modders** can build entire SCP games using our framework
+* 💡 **Developers and modders** could build entire SCP games using the platform

-This is not going to be just a remake — it is the **GMod of SCP**.
-Built from the ground up for extensibility, creativity, and long-term support.
+This is envisioned not as a simple remake — but as the **GMod of SCP**, built for extensibility, creativity, and community growth.

 ---

-## 💡 Why Make *Project SCP*?
+**## 💡 Why Make *Project SCP*?**

-**Project SCP** began as a casual brainstorm while I was playing *SCP: Containment Breach Ultimate Edition Reborn* — a game I love, but one that’s beginning to show its age.
-Between outdated visuals, performance hitches, and some *nightmare fuel* source code, I found myself wishing I could port the entire experience to a modern engine.
+Project SCP began as a casual brainstorm while I was playing *SCP: Containment Breach Ultimate Edition Reborn* — a game I love, but one that’s showing its age.
+Between outdated visuals, performance hitches, and some terrifying legacy source code, I found myself wishing it could be ported to a modern engine.

-With **SCP: Unity** canceled before even reaching version 1.0, and numerous SCP games scattered across different engines and states of abandonment, I had a thought:
+With **SCP: Unity** canceled before version 1.0, and numerous SCP games scattered across different engines in varying states of completion, I had a thought:

-> *"What if SCP\:CB was just a **mode** in a larger, GMod-like platform where people could easily add new content, maps, and stories — and keep the universe alive through community creativity?"*
+> "What if SCP\:CB was just a *mode* in a larger, GMod-like platform where people could easily add new content, maps, and stories — and keep the universe alive through community creativity?"

-That idea became **Project SCP** — a performant, open-source Unreal Engine platform that:
+That thought inspired **Project SCP** — a conceptual open-source Unreal Engine platform that *could someday*:

-* Ships with a **Containment Breach base mode**, complete with core rooms, events, procedural generation, and SCP-173.
+* Launch with a **Containment Breach base mode**: core rooms, events, procedural generation, SCP-173, and multiple endings
-* Allows modders to create and plug in new:
+* Enable modders to add:

   * 🧪 SCPs
   * 🗺️ Rooms
   * 🔁 Events
   * 🎯 Endings
   * 🎮 Entire new game modes
-* Uses modern systems (UE5, Nanite, Lumen, modular packaging) to deliver future-proof visuals and performance.
+* Use modern systems (UE5, Nanite, Lumen, modular packaging) for future-proof performance
-* Offers a clear structure for **pull requests**, **Workshop content**, and even **optionally monetized DLCs** — where creators can recreate full SCP experiences and publish them on top of the platform.
+* Offer community-driven structure for **pull requests**, **Workshop content**, and potentially **monetizable DLCs**

-Think of it as **Garry’s Mod for SCP**, with all the flexibility and extensibility needed to make sure no SCP story — whether fan-made or classic — is ever lost to time or obsolescence.
+This is a vision for a community platform where SCP games and stories — past, present, and future — can all live under one roof.

 ---

-### 🌍 Why Should You Contribute?
+**### 🌍 Why Should You Contribute?**

-**Project SCP** isn’t just another remake — it's a foundation for the entire SCP community.

-Here’s why you should consider joining the effort:

-* 🎮 **Longevity**: Mods are what make games survive — and thrive — for decades. *Project SCP* aims to be that foundation for all SCP games and stories.
+**Project SCP** is not yet real — it’s a dream that needs collaborators.
+Here’s why you might want to help build it:

+* 🎮 **Longevity**: Mods keep games alive.
+This could be the SCP community’s home base for the next decade.
-* 🛠️ **Collaboration**: Writers, developers, artists, and sound designers can all contribute — and get credited — as part of a living, breathing universe.
+* 🛠️ **Collaboration**: Writers, developers, artists, and designers can all contribute and be credited.
-* 💡 **Flexibility**: Whether you're making one SCP, a new mode, or a full game — this platform supports it.
+* 💡 **Flexibility**: Build one SCP, a whole new mode, or a full game — all within the same structure.
-* 🧱 **Modular Framework**: No need to reinvent the wheel.
-Start with a rich sandbox, drop in your content, and share it instantly.
+* 🧱 **Modular Framework**: Skip boilerplate.
+Just make content and plug it in.
-* 💰 **Monetization Friendly**: You’ll be able to offer your own SCP projects as *optional DLCs or paid mods* (via Steam or other platforms), built on a community-approved, free foundation.
-* 📜 **Preservation of Legacy**: This project is about protecting and continuing the **legacy** of SCP fan games, not replacing them.
-If you loved SCP\:CB, SCP: Unity, or any other fangame — help us bring them into a unified future.
+* 💰 **Monetization Friendly**: Open to DLC or paid mod support — so creators can be rewarded.
+* 📜 **Preserve the Legacy**: Help make sure the spirit of Containment Breach, SCP: Unity, and other classics lives on.

 ---

-## 🧱 Key Features
+**## 🧱 Key Feature Goals**

+*These are planned goals and not yet implemented.*

 ### 🎮 Core Game Modes

-* Built-in support for **Containment Breach-style progression**
+* Containment Breach-style progression
 * Multiple endings, narrative branching, SCP interactions
-* Modular gameplay systems for blinking, stamina, inventory, etc.
+* Modular gameplay systems for blinking, stamina, inventory

 ### 🗺️ Modular Map System

-* Rooms are built as individual prefabs/blueprints
+* Rooms built as individual blueprints
-* Levels can be **procedurally generated** or manually authored
+* Procedural or manually authored maps
-* Room metadata supports conditions (e.g. "needs keycard level 3")
+* Metadata-driven (e.g. "requires keycard level 3")

 ### 👁️ Modern Rendering

-* Built with **Unreal Engine 5** for high-fidelity visuals
+* Built in **Unreal Engine 5**
-* Lumen lighting, Nanite geometry, modern post-processing
+* Lumen, Nanite, modern post-processing
-* Supports both high-end and optimized low-end setups
+* Performance scaling for high and low-end PCs

 ### 🔌 Modding First

-* Mods are distributed as `.pak` files
+* Mods distributed as `.pak` files
-* Mod types include:
+* Types:

   * 📦 SCPs (logic + models + behavior)
   * 🏗️ Rooms
-  * 🧠 Entire game modes
+  * 🧠 Game modes
-  * 🎬 Cutscenes or audio logs
+  * 🎬 Cutscenes / audio logs
-* Mod-friendly architecture: plug-and-play Blueprint or C++ components
+* Blueprint/C++ friendly

-### 🛠️ Developer Tools
+### 🛠️ Developer Tools (Planned)

-* In-editor content creation tools
+* In-editor content tools
 * Sample content packs
-* Hooks and APIs for AI, triggers, audio, doors, and more
+* Hooks/APIs for AI, triggers, doors, audio

 ### 🧵 Steam Workshop Support *(Planned)*

-* Download, rate, and auto-update mods
+* Auto-download mods, rate them, share them
-* Allow full-game conversions as Workshop entries
+* Support for full-game conversions
-* Optional: monetizable DLC-style mod support
+* Optional monetized mod support

 ---

-## 💡 Why Build This?
+**## 💡 Why Build This?**

-SCP: Containment Breach, built in Blitz3D, was groundbreaking — but constrained by its engine.
-Rather than continuing to patch legacy tech, **Project SCP aims to elevate the concept using modern tools**, and do so *in the open*.
+SCP: Containment Breach, built in Blitz3D, was groundbreaking — but technologically limited.
+Rather than patching legacy tech, **Project SCP** aims to reimagine the concept in a community-driven, modern environment.

-We want a future where:
+We envision a future where:

-* Developers can make their own SCP games faster
+* Developers can build their own SCP games faster
-* Modders can publish Workshop-ready content without touching C++
+* Modders can contribute without deep C++ experience
-* Players can discover entire SCP experiences in a single install
+* Players can find SCP horror, sandbox, and narrative games in one place

 ---

-## 🌍 Vision Statement
+**## 🌍 Vision Statement**

-Project SCP isn’t just one game.
-It’s the **platform** where any SCP horror, sandbox, simulation, or narrative experience can be hosted and shared —
+Project SCP is not just a game — it's the *platform* for SCP creators.

-> Think of it as *Garry’s Mod meets SCP Foundation*, powered by Unreal.
+> Think *Garry’s Mod meets SCP Foundation*, powered by Unreal.

-We aim to eventually support **remakes or reinterpretations** of *SCP: Unity*, *SCP: Secret Laboratory*, *SCP: Blackout*, and more — all within a single extensible environment.
+Our hope is to eventually support reimaginations of titles like *SCP: Unity*, *SCP: Secret Laboratory*, and more — unified in a single, extensible platform.

 ---

-## 🚧 Current Status
+**## 🚧 Current Status**

 > 💬 We are currently in the **design and architecture phase**.

-The repository currently includes design documents and architectural planning.
-Contributors are welcome to:
+This repository contains ideas, goals, and architecture plans.
+We are looking for contributors to help shape the early stages:

 * Suggest features
-* Share modular blueprints
+* Share mockups or modular prototypes
-* Begin prototyping systems (SCPs, UI, Inventory, Room Templates)
+* Begin experiments with systems (UI, SCP AI, Inventory, Rooms)

 ---

-## 🤝 Contributing
+**## 🤝 Contributing**

-Contributions are welcome and encouraged!
-We’re structuring this project so that contributions happen via Pull Requests and Issue discussions.
+We are just getting started, but we’re planning this to be a **Pull Request-friendly** and **open collaboration** project.

 ### 📁 Coming Soon:

-* `CONTRIBUTING.md`: Guidelines for contributing code/content
+* `CONTRIBUTING.md`
-* `CODE_OF_CONDUCT.md`: Community standards
+* `CODE_OF_CONDUCT.md`
-* `docs/`: Folder containing design plans and technical breakdowns
+* `docs/` with technical breakdowns and proposals

-### 🧪 Areas Open for Contribution:
+### 🧪 Early Ideas for Contribution:

-* Room spawning system
+* Room spawning / layout logic
-* Basic SCP AI (173, 106, 049)
+* Basic SCP behavior (173, 106, 049)
-* Modular inventory/interaction system
-* Level streaming and blueprint API
+* Inventory/interaction systems
+* Save/load architecture
-* Save/load and progression state
+* Mod packaging and content pipeline

 ---

-## 📜 License
+**## 📜 License**

 This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute it — even commercially — with proper attribution.
+You can use, modify, and redistribute with attribution.

-Unreal Engine source is governed by Epic Games' [Unreal Engine EULA](https://www.unrealengine.com/en-US/eula).
-Do not distribute UE source code or non-redistributable engine binaries.
+Note: Unreal Engine itself is covered by Epic Games' [Unreal Engine EULA](https://www.unrealengine.com/en-US/eula).
+Do not distribute UE source code or restricted binaries.

 ---

-## 📣 Join the Foundation
+**## 📣 Join the Foundation**

-We’ll be looking to grow our contributor base and community over time.
-Want to build the future of SCP horror games together?
+This project won’t happen without *you*.
+We’re calling on writers, artists, developers, testers — anyone passionate about SCP — to help make **Project SCP** a reality.

-📌 Star ⭐ the repo, fork 🍴 it, and join us!
+📌 Star ⭐ the repo, fork 🍴 it, and come build the future with us.

 ---